 How do I work on my résumé or CV?

 Check out the Careerspace Tip sheets on résumés and CVs.
-In the Get Career Ready -- Look for Work section of our website, there are step-by-step instructions on creating a résumé, with two samples.
+In the Get Career Ready -- Look for Work section of our website, there are step-by-step instructions on creating a résumé, with several samples.
 Once you've created your résumé, book an appointment with Careerspace for a résumé critique.

 Where can I go to school for "x"?

 - First decide whether you would like to go to school nationally or internationally.